 .
 (7)

-With the loss function based on Eq.
+with the loss function based on Eq.
 (1) acquiring the form,

 .
 (8)

-Note that the first term within the curly brackets is extensive and grows with the system size V, whereas the second term is system size independent.
+Note that the first term within the curly brackets is an extensive quantity and grows with the system size V, whereas the second term is system-size independent.
 This means that in the thermodynamic limit of , only the first term is significant and the loss function can be simplified as,

 .
 (9)

 The densities and compressibilities of the target and model systems can be obtained from the EOS, Eq.
-(3), and then loss function can be re-expressed as a function of of the second virial coefficients of the target and model systems.
+(3), and then the loss function can be re-expressed as a function of of the second virial coefficients of the target and model systems.

 First, we use the EOS, Eq.
 (3), to express the isothermal compressibilities as functions of densities as,